inspectr-hq/inspectr/README.md

 Integrate **Request Inspector** as middleware in an **Express.js** application to log and analyze incoming API requests and webhook events.
 Ideal for adding inspection capabilities to existing Express Node.js applications.

 ### 🔹 Proxy Inspector
-Deploy **Request Inspector** as an HTTP proxy to intercept requests and responses between a client and a backend service.
-Useful for debugging API calls without modifying your application.
+Deploy **Request Inspector** as an **HTTP proxy** to intercept requests and responses send to a backend service.
+Useful for debugging API calls and webhook events without modifying your application.

 ## 🔍 Request inspections